-(Above) When making new friends, Livermore let some VIPs try out his motorcycle by sitting on it, but the VIPs were seldom old men or adventure riding maniacs.
+(Above) While afraid of making new non-American speaking friends, Livermore did let some VIPs try out his motorcycle by sitting on it, but the VIPs were seldom old men or adventure riding maniacs.
 Dr. G was more amenable to the youthfully spirited or more aged males, however he made sure there were no keys in the ignition, not trusting a friendly sit to become a quick get away into the unknown distance.

 Chile, Sand, Holy Boots and Their Physical Well Being

 Leaving the country of Peru and entering Chile was the fourth border crossing for Dr. G and Livermore.
 The paperwork process on the Peruvian side of the border was quick and painless, taking less than 20 minutes, as if the officials were happy not to be dealing with the road weary gringos longer and their limited Spanish speaking skills, or possibly it was the hot and humid day mixed with no wind and the ripeness of the Dr. G’s and Livermore’s Aerostich riding jackets, pants, and boots.

 However, on the Chile side the duo learned to be outwardly patient as they watched the Customs officials require busloads of tourists to exit the buses with their luggage and send all bags through an X-ray machine.
 The thought of unloading Livermore's large and overloaded bags and sending them through the machine was less disconcerting than the thought of them unloading their side panniers and explaining why they were carrying so many new and used spare motorcycle parts, items that could be targeted for high import taxes.
 One of the two was heard to mention, in his best Americanized English “Unloading all our gear is going to be a royal pain in the ass.”
 A Customs official, unknowingly overhearing the comment, smiled and said, “Si, muy grande pain in the a**.”